nasa/instructions/docs/INSTRUCTIONS.md

 We do not give out admin rights on any NASA Github repos for reasons stated above.
 If you want a new repo created or want to edit settings on an existing repo that require admin access, please contact one of our org owners.
 Without admin rights on a repository, you'll still be able to make any code changes yourself as long as you're a collaborator on that repository or a member of a team whose participants are collaborators by default.

 ##### Required Information When Requesting New Repository
-If you need for a new repository (and it has gotten SRA approval) please either submit a modification to your NAMs request with the follwing information:
+If you need for a new repository (and it has gotten SRA approval) please either submit a modification to your NAMs request with the following information:

 - **Name of the repository**
 - About Tab Information: These will appear on the repo's home page in the "about" section.
 They are extractable as metadata and assist in discoverability.
   - **Topic tags** that describe the repository.
   - **A 350 character or less description** of the repository.
   - **Website Link** : If you intend to start up a github pages site for documentation or have a link that goes elsewhere with that information, supply it for the about section as well.